-This foretells of the famine that was to come into the land of Israel for more than four hundred years.
+This foretells of the famine that was to come into the land of Israel, a famine to last for more than four hundred years.
 This would not be famine in the natural sense but in a supernatural sense.
-The prophet Amos speaks of this dearth the book of the Prophet Amos, chapter eight, verse eleven.
+The prophet Amos speaks of this dearth in the book of the Prophet Amos, chapter eight, verse eleven.

 No prophets!
 No